glowkeeper/IntroToBuilding3DGamesInUnity/docs/creating3DObjects.md

 _Figure 1: A plane_

-This plane is a _GameObject_ and should appear as the object _Plane_ in your Hierarchy view.
+This plane is a _GameObject_ and should appear as the object _Plane_ in your Hierarchy view, as per Figure 2.

 ![Hierarchy](./images/planeHierarchy.png)

+_Figure 2: Plane in the Hierarchy.

 Now use the same method to put another of Unity's basic _GameObjects_ on the _plane_ - a _cube_.
-You should get something like Figure 2:
+You should get something like Figure 3:

 ![Cube](./images/planeAndCube.png)

-_Figure 2: A cube_
+_Figure 3: A cube_

 At this point, you have a white cube embedded in a white plane, because both the cube and the plane have the same origin.
 Select the cube in the Hierarchy menu and you can see its position in the _Transform_ component in the Inspector window.
 Change the Y position to 2.
-It should now float above the plane, just like Figure 3.
+It should now float above the plane, just like Figure 4.

 ![Cube](./images/cubeAbovePlane.png)

-_Figure 3: A cube above a plane_
+_Figure 4: A cube above a plane_

 ### Adding Materials

 To add some colour to the cube we need to add a material.
 In the Project view, click the create menu and select _Material_.
-A grey sphere should appear at the bottom of your Inspector view, just like Figure 4.
+A grey sphere should appear at the bottom of your Inspector view, just like Figure 5.

 ![New Material](./images/newMaterial.png)

-_Figure 4: New material_
+_Figure 5: New material_

 Towards the top of the Inspector window is a colour chooser next to the word _Albedo_, which is the property that controls the base color and transparency of the material.
 Click on the white rectangle and choose a bright red colour (RGB, 255,0,0).
-You should now see a red sphere called _New Material_ in the assets folder in the project view, as shown in Fugure 5.
+You should now see a red sphere called _New Material_ in the assets folder in the project view, as shown in Fugure 6.
 Drag this red sphere on to the cube in the Scene view.

 ![Apply Material](./images/applyMaterial.png)

-_Figure 5: Apply material_
+_Figure 6: Apply material_

 Save your scene - File - Save.